Is Tug-of-War Bad for Dogs?

 The process of learning how to tug helped us:

-1. Build a stronger connection
+1. Build a more powerful connection

 2. Work on impulse control